 Once they are granted protection, beneficiaries have access to social rights under the same conditions as nationals.
 This includes health insurance, family and housing allowances, minimum income, and access to social housing.

 Social welfare administrations are essentially regulated at département level.
-It is therefore necessary to inform them of any change of address and département for an effective follow-up of the files.
+It is therefore necessary to inform them of any change of address and département for an effective follow-up.
 The websites set up by these administrations facilitate such procedures.